dahai0013/subtitle2tranlatedwordslist/README.md

 ### Phase 1a: python script usage information:

-Python 3 is used:

-1-
+1- Create and add google API Key
 In this phase the script use Google Translate API, as it is a paying service ( ) you will need to enter your own https://cloud.google.com/translate/docs/reference/libraries#client-libraries-install-python